Last updated: April 16, 2014

 - No statewide limits on cell phone use or text messaging.

-- Local distracted driving bans in Charleston, Camden, Columbia, Walhalla, Clemson, Sumter, Mount Pleasant, Hilton Head Island, Beaufort, Pendleton, Port Royal and West Union.
+- Local distracted driving bans in Charleston, Camden, Columbia, Walhalla, Clemson, Sumter, Mount Pleasant, Hilton Head Island, Beaufort, Pendleton, Bluffton, Port Royal Greenville, Fountain Inn and West Union.

 Distracted driving legislation (new or active in 2014; more bills below)